 Workplace expert Acas (the Advisory Conciliation and Arbitration Service) has reported that redundancy related calls to their helpline have increased by over 160% in June and July.
 "At the moment nearly a third of calls to our helpline are redundancy related," Acas chief executive Susan Clews said in a press statement sent to Bustle.
 "The economic impact of coronavirus, alongside fears around the furlough scheme tapering off, has left many employers and their staff concerned about their future livelihoods."

 On Sep.
 24, Chancellor Rishi Sunak announced the Job Support Scheme to take over from furlough, which will see the government "continue to top up wages who have not been able to return to the workplace full time," per BBC News.
-Set to start in November and run for six months, those working "fewer than normal hours due to low demand" will have their wages subsided by the government, applying to staff "who can work at least a third of their usual hours."
+This scheme will now begin when furlough ends in December and run for six months.
+Those working "fewer than normal hours due to low demand" will have their wages subsided by the government, applying to staff "who can work at least a third of their usual hours."
 A similar measure will also be made available to self-employed workers.
+On Nov.
+2, Sunak announced that they will also be able to claim state aid of up to 80%, and businesses can apply for government-backed support loans until January 31, 2021.

 This only covers "viable businesses" however, meaning that it won't apply to jobs "that only exist because the government is continuing to subsidise the wages."

-While these schemes may come as a relief for some people, others may still have concerns and queries about dealing with redundancy during this unprecedented time.
+While these schemes may provide relief for some people, others may still have concerns and queries about dealing with redundancy during this unprecedented time.
 If you find yourself in this situation, here are five tips from employment experts.

 1. Check that you qualify for statutory redundancy pay